priyarajmohan777/AI-Labs/Ex.No10 SimpleQueries.md

 ### Output:
 ![image](https://github.com/user-attachments/assets/edc254bf-61d4-4007-b89d-5c6e3d6229de)

-### Task 3:
+### Task 2:
-Consider the statement <br>
+Consider the following facts and represent them in predicate form: <br>
-“This is a crime for an American to sell weapons to hostile nations.
-The Nano , enemy of America has some missiles and its missiles were sold it by Colonal West who is an American” <br>
+1. Steve likes easy courses. <br>
+2. Science courses are hard. <br>
+3. All the courses in Have fun department are easy <br>
+4. BK301 is Have fun department course.<br>
-Convert to Clause form and prove west is criminal by using Prolog.<br>
+Convert the facts in predicate form to clauses and then prove by resolution: “Steve likes BK301 course”<br>

 ### Program:
 ```
 likes(steve,X):-